leonardo-pieraccioli/Project-OrdinaryShopping/README.md

 # Project OrdinaryShopping

-Project for the corse "Realtà Virtuale" of Politecnico di Torino.
+Project for the course "Realtà Virtuale" of Politecnico di Torino.